juanluispaz/ts-sql-query/docs/query-runners/general-purpose-query-runners.md

 - **`error: any`**: (only in `onQueryError`) error that happens executiong the query.
 - **`playload: PLAYLOAD_TYPE`**:  (only in `onQueryResult` or `onQueryError`) playload data created by the `onQuery` function.

+**Note**: In case the provided query runner doesn't support low-level transaction management, fake `beginTransaction`, `commit`, and `rollback` will be emitted to allow you to identify them.

 ## LoggingQueryRunner

 A query runner that intercept all the queries allowing you to log it and delegate the execution of the queries to the query runner received as second argument in the constructor.